byte-motion/RNL_RAPIDLibrary/INSTALLED_RAPID/RnLibStateMachine/RNL_X_StateMachine.sys.markdown

 Easy start and stop functionality of statemachines.
 Statemachines is a convenient way of controlling several parts of a system in a manageable way.
 Basicly each part of a system will be in a "state", and depending on where in each sequence each part of the system is a different procedure will be scanned.

-Will scan each machines state each 1000ms.
+This system will call each machine's state every 1000ms.
 Otherwise will watch subscribes program-data and I/O, and scan corresponding statemachine upon value-changes.

 Timer functionality based off unixtime.
 Simply number of seconds since 1970-01-01 00:00 (Resolution 1 second).
 For highres timers, use clock.